Edit

 Evidence acquisition

-Azure audit logs can show the evidence acquisition by recording the action of taking a VM disk snapshot, with elements like who took the snapshots and when.
+Azure audit logs can document the evidence acquisition by recording the action of taking a VM disk snapshot.
+The logs include details such as who takes the snapshots and when they're taken.

 Evidence integrity

-The use of Automation to move evidence to its final archive destination, without human intervention, guarantees that evidence artifacts weren't altered.
+Use Automation to move evidence to its final archive destination, without human intervention.
+This approach helps guarantee that evidence artifacts remain unaltered.

-When you apply a legal hold policy to the destination storage, the evidence is frozen in time as soon as it gets written.
-A legal hold shows that the CoC was maintained entirely in Azure.
-A legal hold also shows that there wasn't an opportunity to tamper with the evidence between the time the disk images existed on a live VM and when they were added as evidence in the storage account.
+When you apply a legal hold policy to the destination storage, the evidence is immediately frozen as soon as it's written.
+A legal hold demonstrates that the chain of custody is fully maintained within Azure.
+It also indicates that there's no opportunity to tamper with the evidence from the time the disk images are on a live VM to when they're stored as evidence in the storage account.

-Lastly, you can use the provided solution, as an integrity mechanism, to calculate the hash values of the disk images.
-The supported hash algorithms are: MD5, SHA256, SKEIN, KECCAK (or SHA3).
+Lastly, you can use the provided solution as an integrity mechanism to compute the hash values of the disk images.
+The supported hash algorithms are MD5, SHA256, SKEIN, and KECCAK (or SHA3).

 Evidence production

-Investigators need access to evidence so they can perform analyses, and this access must be tracked and explicitly authorized.
+Investigators need access to evidence so that they can perform analyses.
+This access must be tracked and explicitly authorized.

-Provide investigators with a shared access signatures (SAS) URI storage key for accessing evidence.
-You can use an SAS URI to produce relevant log information when the SAS generates.
-You can also get a copy of the evidence every time the SAS is used.
+Provide investigators with a shared access signatures (SAS) uniform resource identifier (URI) storage key for accessing evidence.
+A SAS URI can generate relevant log information when it's created.
+You can obtain a copy of the evidence each time the SAS is used.

-For example, if a legal team needs to transfer a preserved virtual hard drive (VHD), one of the two SOC team custodians generates a read-only SAS URI key that expires after eight hours.
-The SAS limits the access to the IP addresses of the investigators to a specific time frame.
+For example, if a legal team needs to transfer a preserved virtual hard drive, one of the two SOC team custodians generates a read-only SAS URI key that expires after eight hours.
+The SAS restricts access to the investigators within a specified time frame.

 Regional store

-For compliance, some standards or regulations require evidence and the support infrastructure to be maintained in the same Azure region.
+For compliance, some standards or regulations require evidence and the supporting infrastructure to be maintained in the same Azure region.

 All the solution components, including the Storage account that archives evidence, are hosted in the same Azure region as the systems being investigated.